2010 Nobel Prize in Literature

-The 2010 Nobel Prize in Literature was awarded the Peruvian writer Mario Vargas Llosa (born 1936) "for his cartography of structures of power and his trenchant images of the individual's resistance, revolt, and defeat."
+The 2010 Nobel Prize in Literature was awarded to the Peruvian writer Mario Vargas Llosa (1936–2025) "for his cartography of structures of power and his trenchant images of the individual's resistance, revolt, and defeat."
 The prize was announced by the Swedish Academy on 7 October 2010.
 He is the first Nobel laureate in Literature from Peru and the fifth Latin American to become one after 1982 Colombian laureate Gabriel García Márquez and 1971 Chilean laureate Pablo Neruda.

 Laureate

 Mario Vargas Llosa was one of the leading writers in the Latin American boom.
-His extensive, rich authorship consists mostly of novels, but also of plays, essays, literary criticisms, and journalism.
+His extensive authorship consists mostly of novels, but also of plays, essays, literary criticisms, and journalism.
 His major breakthroughs include La ciudad y los perros (lit.
 "The City and the Dogs"/trans.
-"The Time of the Hero", 1963), La casa verde ("The Green House", 1965), La guerra del fin del mundo ("The War of the End of the World", 1984), and the monumental Conversación en la catedral ("Conversation in the Cathedral", 1969).
+"The Time of the Hero", 1963), La casa verde ("The Green House", 1965), La guerra del fin del mundo ("The War of the End of the World", 1984), and the monumental Conversación en La Catedral ("Conversation in The Cathedral", 1969).
 His works reflect his ardent love of storytelling.
 They are characterized by rich language and cover a range of genres—from autobiographical books and historical novels to erotic fiction and thrillers such as La tía Julia y el escribidor ("Aunt Julia and the Scriptwriter", 1982) and Travesuras de la niña mala ("The Bad Girl", 2007).
 He has also won literary prizes such as the 1967 Rómulo Gallegos Prize, 1986 Prince of Asturias Award, 1994 Miguel de Cervantes Prize, and the 1995 Jerusalem Prize.